inneralien/SimShop/docs/intro.rst

 on Windows requires the installation of Cigwin which, while it's a wonderful tool, is a pain for some people to deal with.
 Python, on the other hand, is very easy to install and use on all platforms.
-There are other reasons to favor Python to make for creating a Verilog simulation environment, but that's a much longer conversation.
+There are other reasons to favor Python over Make for creating a Verilog simulation environment, but that's a much longer conversation.

 SimShop is a work in progress, as all software is, with new features being added